AI Agents Can Already Autonomously Perform Experimental High Energy Physics: The Framework

 \subsection{Architecture overview}

-The \slop framework is built on \textbf{Claude Code}, Anthropic's agentic coding CLI, which serves as both the LLM backend and the agent runtime.
-The underlying model is Claude Opus (specifically, \texttt{claude-opus-4-6} with a one-million-token context window), used for all executor, reviewer, and arbiter subagents.
-All analyses presented in this paper were run with Opus for every agent role to ensure reasoning quality is never silently degraded; opportunities for cost reduction by delegating narrowly scoped roles to lighter-weight models are discussed in Section~\ref{sec:cost}.
+The \slop framework is developed and deployed with \textbf{Claude Code}, Anthropic's agentic coding CLI, which serves as both the LLM backend and the agent runtime with the Opus~4.8 model with a one-million-token context window, used for all executor, reviewer, and arbiter subagents.

 The key architectural principle is that the agent operates with genuine autonomy over the analysis workflow.
 Unlike prior systems that constrain the agent to code generation within pre-defined analysis steps~\cite{Gendreau-Distler:2025fsj}, the \slop analysis agent receives a high-level physics objective---such as ``measure the hadronic cross-section of the Z boson using ALEPH data''---and must autonomously determine the full analysis strategy: what event selection to apply, how to estimate backgrounds, which systematic uncertainties to evaluate, what statistical framework to use, and how to present the results.
 The agent is not given a template or skeleton analysis to fill in; it must plan and execute the entire pipeline from scratch, consulting the literature as needed.